For the Adherent of Pop Culture

 Notice that the cry baby canister is made from a can of Blue Sun Coffee.

 Throughout the series, notice that in space no one can hear you scream.
-Or shoot or fire your engines.
+Or shoot.
+Or fire your engines.
 Firefly is the rare (only?) science-fiction television series that actually obeys the physical law that sound does not travel in a vacuum.

 The commander of the Dortmunder orders a bulletin put out on the cortex about the Firefly freighter with possible stolen goods.
 The cortex is later revealed to be the future equivalent of the internet, on an interplanetary scale.
 He also orders Interpol to be flagged on the incident.
 In the real world, Interpol is the shorthand name of the International Criminal Police Organization.
 Possibly here it has simply been expanded to be the Interplanetary Criminal Police Organization.

-Having escaping the Dortmunder, Wash tells Mal, "We look shiny, Captain."
-In the 'Verse, "shiny" means "good" or "valuable".
+Having escaped the Dortmunder, Wash tells Mal, "We look shiny, Captain."
+In the Verse, "shiny" means "good" or "valuable".

 Notice the door in the Serenity corridor at 13:32 on the DVD.
 This is the entrance to ever-cheerful Kaylee's quarters and it has Christmas lights strung up around it.